Ed-Fi-Alliance-OSS/Ed-Fi-API-Publisher/docs/PRD.md

 **How API Publisher Helps**: The publisher accepts all configuration through environment variables (using the `EdFi__Publisher__` prefix on Linux) and supports `.env` file loading, with configuration precedence: CLI arguments > environment variables > `publisherSettings.json`.
 The official Docker image is available on Docker Hub and ready for orchestration platforms.

+#### JTBD 8: Read Once, Publish to Multiple Targets

+**Personas**: Data Integration Developer, Ed-Fi Technical Administrator

+When I have a single source API and multiple target APIs, I want to run the publisher once per target without re-reading from the source each time, so that I can efficiently replicate data to multiple destinations.

+**How API Publisher Helps**: The publisher supports writing JSON records to an intermediate Sqlite database instead of a target API, allowing a single read from the source API and multiple subsequent runs to publish to different targets from the same intermediate data store.

 ## 2. Enterprise Architecture

 ```mermaid